EduardoAirton/Pokemon/README.md

 ### Prerequisites

-First you need to install [Python](https://www.python.org/downloads/).
-Always download the lasted version.
-Then it's better if you download [anaconda](https://conda.io/miniconda.html) to use his prompt.
+First you need to install [Python](https://www.python.org/downloads/), always download the lasted version, then it's better if you download [anaconda](https://conda.io/miniconda.html) to use it's prompt.

 ## Built With